-Held-to-maturity investments include governmental securities and not quoted in active market.
-The fair value of these governmental securities is disclosed based on its quoted price at the end of each financial year.
+Financial investments at amortized cost include governmental securities and not quoted in active market.
+The fair value of these governmental securities at amortized cost and listed is disclosed based on its quoted price at the end of each financial period.